 Washington sits joint-second in average goals per game, putting up 3.5.
 Though they have been less impressive in defence, letting in an average of 2.86 per game.

 The Tampa Bay Lightning sit third in the NHL power rankings this season, though for a long while they led it.
-They’re playing well overall and with the number of goals they’re scoring, anything is possible.
+They’re playing well overall and with the amount of goals they’re scoring, anything is possible.

 Pick Washington Capitals to win the Eastern Conference.

 The separate Divisions have started to take more concrete shape as we slowly approach the conclusion of the 2019-20 regular season, which will end on Saturday, April 4, when 30 of the League's 31 teams take to the ice.

 Our NHL Division leaders are currently the Boston Bruins, Washington Capitals, Vancouver Canucks and the St Louis Blues.
 Not all of those teams are our picks for the 2020 Division winners, though some made the cut.